 There is a legal requirement to remove silt build up in interceptors so that it does not affect the function of the unit.
-Lanes’ petrochemical-trained teams remove silt and contaminants from the interceptor, clean down the filters and surrounding areas and take the waste to appropriate disposal sites.
-They will also make sure that the sensors are cleaned so that the interceptor monitors waste levels effectively at all times.
+Lanes’ petrochemical-trained teams remove silt and contaminants from the interceptor, clean down filters and surrounding areas and take the waste to appropriate disposal sites.
+They also make sure that the sensors are cleaned so that the interceptor monitors waste levels effectively at all times.

 Balancing lake or flood basin

 Urban areas have a much lower capacity for absorbing heavy rainfall than rural regions, because there are fewer green spaces where water can simply soakaway.
 Flood basins — also known as balancing lakes — are designed to lessen the risk of flooding by storing surging flood waters temporarily.
 Obviously, over time, silt and debris build up should be removed to maintain maximum capacity in the lake.
 Look no further: Lanes’ large capacity jet vac tankers were made for the job.

 Underground lift shafts and scissor lift pits (often found in distribution warehouses) are prone to water seepage and, sometimes, to sump pump failure.
 As they accumulate oil residue from the system’s mechanics, the wastewater is contaminated.
 Lanes’ specialists will visit alongside your regular service engineers to vacuum out any water for sump pump maintenance.
 The contaminated waste is removed to a registered disposal site.